Scrypto Test

 The modular design of the Radix Engine kernel proves to be useful when writing tests.
 As an example, you may want to not think about costing at all when writing tests and thus you may opt to disable the costing module entirely and continue your test without it.
 This can be done through the TestEnvironment::disable_costing_module method.

-The following table describes the state of each of the kernel modules when the TestEnvironment is first instantiated.
+The following table describes the state of each of the system modules when the TestEnvironment is first instantiated.

 Initial State